-Is My Snail Dead Or Sleeping?
+Is My Pet Dead Or Sleeping?

 Your snail is probably sleeping, hibernating, or relaxing if it isn’t moving and is still clinging to the aquarium glass or decorations.

-Why Did My Nerite Snail Die?
+Why Did My Nerite Snails Die?

 There are four possible reasons for your Nerite snails to die.

 - Nerite snails are extremely sensitive.
 As a result, nerite snails will eventually die in the aquarium if even a small amount of copper is present.

 - A nerite snail has a higher likelihood of dying if there is an excess of Nitrate and Ammonia.

 - Poor water conditions for your nerite snails